dendenvrisvris/QuakePortedToRoblox/README.md

 - Thanks to [Quake III Arena](https://github.com/id-Software/Quake-III-Arena) source code, we are able to replicate some stuff that the game has, this gives us a very big help, credits to id-Software.

+### What stage we are on?

+- We need to do first the QuakeClient completely.